fyngyrz/aa_macro/users-guide.md

 	[push foo]
     [pop] = "foo"

+You may want to pop the stack without producing the item on it.
+In that case, you would simply do this:

+	[comment [pop]]

+Because the pop occurs in the context of the comment, it does not appear in the output stream.

 **\[fetch\]**
 Assuming there is data on the stack, this allows you to get at it